Gert Boyle: Personal life

 In 1948, she married Joseph Cornelius "Neal" Boyle, an Irish American from Pennsylvania whom she met in college, at All Saints Church in Portland, Oregon.
 She converted to her husband's Catholic faith.
 They had three children: Timothy Boyle (born 1949); Kathy Boyle (born 1952); and Sally Boyle (born 1958).
-In 2013, her son Tim was the CEO of Columbia; Kathy is an artist and real estate saleswoman and Sally is the co-owner of Moonstruck Chocolate, an upscale chocolatier.
+Her son Tim has served CEO of Columbia since 1988; Kathy is an artist and real estate saleswoman and Sally is the co-owner of Moonstruck Chocolate, an upscale chocolatier.
 Her husband, Neal, died in 1970, and she never remarried.

 In 2010, she was tied up at gunpoint by an armed robber in her home in West Linn, Oregon.
 She was able to trigger a silent alarm which alerted police, and the robber was later captured.

 Boyle died in an assisted living facility in Portland on November 3, 2019, at age 95.
-Cause of death was not disclosed by the company spokesman who announced the news.
+Her cause of death was not disclosed.